Terms and Conditions

 We want to give you the very best debt recovery service.

-We are solicitors and are authorised and regulated by the Solicitors Regulation Authority.
-This gives you assurance and confidence because of the 10 Principles which the Solicitors Code imposes on us.
+We are solicitors and are authorised by the Solicitors Regulation Authority.
+This gives you assurance and confidence because of the 7 Principles which the Solicitors Regulation Authority’s Standards and Regulations imposes on us.
 They are:

-1. uphold the rule of law and the proper administration of justice;
+1. Act in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice.

-4. act in the best interests of each client;
+7. Act in the best interests of each client.

 The Directors aim for the very highest standards.
 We operate a policy of ‘putting people first’.
 It is company policy to treat everyone fairly with respect and courtesy.
 This includes staff, clients, suppliers, debtors and their representatives, court staff and anyone else we deal with.